Kvalyr/XCOM2Kv_PodSizes/Kv_PodSizes/ReadMe.txt

 ﻿Configurable Pod Sizes by Kvalyr

+NOTE: Load the game as far as the main menu once after installing the mod, quit; then relaunch the game.
+This will ensure it works.
+A future version will fix this.

 === FAQ ===
 Q: What are pods?
 A: Pods are the 'groups' of enemies you encounter in tacical missions.
 Normally they can range in size from a single unit to a dozen, depending on difficulty and the type of enemy units in that pod.